Betaine (TMG): The Cheap Methyl Donor Nobody's Paying to Study

 Lower-body strength / jump

-Modest but significant in a 17-study meta
+Modest but significant, 17-study meta-analysis

 Homocysteine lowering*

-Power / endurance / mood
+Power / endurance / mood / liver

-No significant effect, or only theoretical
+No significant effect, or too small/short to tell

 What the Evidence Actually Shows